oobabooga/text-generation-webui/Low-VRAM-guide.md

 `python server.py --auto-devices --disk`

 With this, I am able to load a 30b model into my RTX 3090, but it takes 10 seconds to generate 1 word.

+### DeepSpeed (experimental)

+An experimental alternative to all of the above is to use DeepSpeed: [guide](https://github.com/oobabooga/text-generation-webui/wiki/DeepSpeed).